 Democratic Party: Of the two, the Democratic Party is older and originated from anti-federalism sentiments during the US’ independence from Great Britain.
 The Donkey symbol of the party came into play during Andrew Jackson’s 1828 campaign.
-Party organ, the Democratic National Committees started in 1848 and, during the civil war, this party split into two parties, those who supported slavery left and those who did not remained behind.
+Party organ, the Democratic National Committees started in 1848 and, during the civil war, this party split into two parties, those who supported slavery left and those who did not, stayed back.
 The Democratic Party of today is a result of the split.
 To date, there have been 15 Democrat Presidents.

-Republican Party: In 1854, anti-slavery activists and agents of modernity founded the Republican Party (Grand Old Party -GOP) and, Abraham Lincoln became the first Republican President whereas the party started using the elephant symbol in 1874.
-Lincoln’s presidency, policies and ideologies solidified the party and gave it a strong foundation.
+Republican Party: In 1854, anti-slavery activists and agents of modernity founded the Republican Party (Grand Old Party -GOP) and, Abraham Lincoln became the first Republican President.
+The party started using the elephant symbol in 1874.
+Lincoln’s presidency, policies, and ideologies solidified the party and gave it a strong foundation.
 The US has had 19 Republican Presidents to date.

 Democrats: Democrats are usually to the “left” of Republicans on many issues.
-For starters, Democrats support domestic social services but majorly not very aggressive on foreign policy.
-Being liberal, they root for a strong government to improve social structures and, unlike Republicans, Democrats support equality and communal responsibility.
+For starters, Democrats support domestic social services but majorly are not very aggressive on foreign policy.
+Being liberal, they root for a strong government to improve social structures and support equality and communal responsibility.

 Republicans: Republicans mostly favor rapidly increasing the military budget and take hard lines against other countries like Iran.
-They are pro second amendment (right to bear arms) and support carrying concealed weapons in public.
+They are pro-second amendment (right to bear arms) and support carrying concealed weapons in public.
 Party supporters have tough stands on abortion, contraceptive and LGBTQ rights with the belief that legalizing them ruins the social fabric of the society.
 On tax, Republicans seem to favor tax cut for all, be it rich or poor, and for the market to control the minimum wage.
-Republican policies favor strong border controls and limited immigration as opposed to Democrats who are more open.
+Republican policies favor strong border controls and limited immigration as opposed to more open Democrats.